-As promised on Snapchat, I finally put together a post on my every day (and week and month) beauty routine.
+As promised, I finally put together a post on products in my beauty routine that I follow every day (and week and month).
 From when I wake up until when I go to sleep, these are the products that I use.
 None of this is sponsored and, although my routine changes from time to time, I’ve been on this particular one for probably about six months now.
 I added in things like toothpaste and deodorant, even though they aren’t necessarily beauty products.
 I figured I might as well cover all bases!

-Some notes: I have oily/acne prone skin on my face and don’t have problems with dry skin on my body either except in the winter a bit on my legs.
+Some notes: I have oily/acne prone skin on my face and don’t have problems with dry skin on my body either, except in the winter a bit on my legs.
 I have fine hair, color-treated hair, and often get a dry scalp.
-I’m telling you this because, in my opinon, these products are the best for those conditions based on what I’ve tried.
+I’m telling you this because, in my opinion, these products are the best for those conditions based on what I’ve tried.

 Toothpaste: I wake up and immediately brush my teeth with Crest with Scope toothpaste, in a stand up bottle.
 I’ve tried every natural toothpaste in the book and none of them make my teeth feel clean.
 At one point, I moved to Tom’s of Maine for a year and ended up getting my first cavity ever so I switched back.
-I know this isn’t a beauty product but thought it was worth noting.
+I know this isn’t a product in my beauty routine, but thought it was worth noting.

 *Witch hazel: I pat Thayers Witch Hazel with Aloe Vera on my face and neck with a cotton round.
 I don’t wash my face in the mornings.
 It’s actually not good for your skin to wash it too often so I only wash at night, or when I have to take off make up during the day.
 I recently discovered this product after asking a beautiful woman in her 50’s (who looked 35) what she did for her skin.
 She swore by witch hazel so I tried it out and love it.